FEATURES

 frontend interface.

-Please refer to the user manual for more information How to Run CARTA.
+Please refer to the user manual for more information: How to Run CARTA.

-Known critical bug: frontend, backend, controller
+Known critical bugs: frontend, backend, controller

-Known bug: frontend, backend, controller
+Known bugs: frontend, backend, controller

 For more information, please refer to the user manual.